Blog

 Types of Porta Potties and Their Costs

 The kind of porta-potty you choose makes a big difference in cost.
-Basic ones are the cheapest.
-They may be basic, but they get the job done.
+Basic ones are the cheapest—they may be basic, but they get the job done.
 Looking for more comfort?
 You can go for upgraded options with sinks or flushing systems, but those will cost more.

 ADA-compliant units are bigger, wheelchair-friendly, and slightly pricier than standard ones.